gsoft-inc/wl-squide/docs/reference/registration/registerLocalModules.md

 # registerLocalModules

 Register one or many local module(s).
-During the registration process, the specified registration function will be invoked with a `Runtime` instance and an optional `context` object.
+During the registration process, the specified registration function will be invoked with a `FireflyRuntime` instance and an optional `context` object.
 To **defer the registration** of specific routes or navigation items, a registration function can return an anonymous function.

 > A local module is a regular module that is part of the **host application build** and is bundled at build time, as opposed to remote module which is loaded at runtime from a remote server.
 Local modules are particularly valuable when undergoing a **migration** from a monolithic application to a federated application or when **launching a new product** with an evolving business domain.